Famine in Yemen (2016–present): 2018

 In July 2018, a 25% increase in severe hunger cases in Yemen compared to 2017 was reported.

 In a September 2018 column in The New York Times, Nicholas Kristof stated that the United States is supporting crimes against humanity in Yemen, adding that: "America is helping to kill, maim and starve Yemeni children.
 At least eight million Yemenis are at risk of starvation from an approaching famine caused not by crop failures but by our actions and those of our allies.
 The United Nations has called it the world's worst humanitarian crisis, and we own it."

 In October 2018, World Peace Foundation released a report documenting systematic targeting and destruction of food production and distribution infrastructure in Yemen by the Saudi-led coalition.

 On 31 October 2018, the United States and the United Kingdom, Saudi Arabia's biggest arm suppliers, called for a ceasefire in the conflict in Yemen.
 A press release from the United States Secretary of State, Michael Pompeo, stated: "A cessation of hostilities and vigorous resumption of a political track will help ease the humanitarian crisis as well.
 It is time to end this conflict, replace conflict with compromise, and allow the Yemeni people to heal through peace and reconstruction."
 On 10 November 2018, the U.S. announced it would no longer refuel coalition aircraft operating over Yemen.
 The U.S. continues its backing of the Saudi-led intervention with weapons sales and intelligence sharing.

-In November 2018, according to a report by The New York Times, 1.8 million children in Yemen are severely malnourished.
+In November 2018, according to a report by The New York Times, 1.8 million children in Yemen were severely malnourished.